 36. Settling of indexes

-(1) If draft appeal book indexes are filed in an appeal, a registrar must settle the indexes as soon as practicable after the respondent’s answer is filed.
+(1) If draft appeal book indexes are filed in an appeal, a registrar must settle the indexes as soon as practicable after the “Respondent’s answer”, is filed.

 (2) When settling the appeal book indexes a registrar must —